binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;">(b) a duty to perform the omitted act is otherwise imposed by law.</p>

 **People v.
-Beardsley (1907)**
-          Married bartender went on drinking binge with Blanche Burns, who took morphine tablets and died
+Beardsley (1907)** (married bartender went on drinking binge with Blanche Burns, who took morphine tablets and died)

-          Rule: In order to punish a person for an omission, the person must owe a legal duty to the victim, not just a moral duty.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> In order to punish a person for an omission, the person must owe a legal duty to the victim, not just a moral duty.</p>

-          - The duty may be imposed by law or contract.
+<p style="margin-left:20%; margin-right:10%;">The duty may be imposed by law or contract.</p>
-          - A person may have a duty from a domestic relationship, public duty, voluntary choice.
+<p style="margin-left:20%; margin-right:10%;">A person may have a duty from a domestic relationship, public duty, voluntary choice.</p>

-          Holding: The Michigan Supreme court set the conviction aside and discharged Beardsley.
-          Why didn’t we punish Beardsley for omission + duty?
-Slippery slope.
-The fact that Burns was in Beardsley’s house does not create a legal duty such as exists between man and wife (144).
-As a general principal there are some exceptions, but generally we don’t punish people for omissions.
+<p style="margin-left:10%; margin-right:10%;"><b>Judgment:</b> The Michigan Supreme court set the conviction aside and discharged Beardsley.
+(The fact that Burns was in Beardsley’s house does not create a legal duty such as exists between man and wife [p.144])</p>

 **Pope v.
-State (1979)** (p.
-145)
-          Three-month-old Demiko Lee Norris died as a result of physical injuries inflicted by his mother Melissa Vera Norris at the house of Pope and witnessed by Pope.
+State (1979)** (three-month-old Demiko Lee Norris died as a result of physical injuries inflicted by his mother Melissa Vera Norris at the house of Pope and witnessed by Pope)

-          No status relationship; no duty to act.
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If there is no status relationship there is no duty to act to protect an infant or child unless there is (1) assumed contractual duty of care, (2) voluntarily assumed duty of care, or (3) the risk of harm to another created by the defendant.</p>

 **Hypo** (p.
 146)

 David Cash walked into a restroom and saw his close friend Jeffrey Strohmeyer struggling with a seven-year-old girl in a bathroom stall.
 Cash walked away.
 Strohmeyer raped and killed the girl.
 Las Vegas police said Cash did nothing wrong by failing to stop the crime or report it to a nearby casino security guard.

         **Hypo**
           Where one creates a risk of harm to another: if I burned down my house I would have a duty to rescue people